JohnnyJem/SunshineWatchFace/README.md

 For this assignment I built a wearable watch face for Sunshine to run on an Android Wear device.

 I learned the fundamentals of Android Wear and took into account design for multiple watch form factors.
-Implemented communicate between a mobile device and the wearable device was via Google API's Wearable API to send and synch data.
+I also implemented communicate between a mobile device and the wearable device using Google API's Wearable API to send and sync data.

 Getting Started
 ---------------
 Set your OpenWeather API key in your gradle.properties.
+You can get an API key at http://openweathermap.org/api

 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.